ju-br/Happiness-Report/README.md

 ### Correlations between happiness and data from other sources
 ![correlation] (/Users/Juliana/Desktop/Ironhack/Projects/World-Happiness-Project2/figures/correlation heatmap happiness.png)

-However, when we are measuring latent variables we have to be sure that we are measuring what we want to assess.
+However, when we are measuring latent variables (as they cannot be observed) we have to be sure that we are measuring what we want to assess.
 <div align="center">

 ## Can we trust this data?
 </div>

 ### How to measure latent variables?
-As latent variables cannot be observed, there are some criteria that should be met:<p>
+There are some criteria that should be met to assess latent variables():<p>

   **1. Multiple items to operationalize:**</p>
        <p>Life ladder ❌